return42/sphkerneldoc/doc/Documentation/kernel-doc-HOWTO/kernel-doc-syntax.rst

 .. _kernel-doc-syntax-doc:

-ducumentation blocks
+documentation blocks
 ====================

-To facilitate having source code and comments close together, you can include kernel-doc documentation blocks that are *free-form* comments instead of being kernel-doc for functions, structures, unions, enums, or typedefs.
+To facilitate having source code and comments close together, you can include kernel-doc documentation blocks that are *free-form* comments instead of being kernel-doc for functions, structures, unions, enumerations, or typedefs.
 This could be used for something like a theory of operation for a driver or library code, for example.

 This is done by using a ``DOC:`` section keyword with a section title.
 A small
 example: